 The University of Hamburg is a comprehensive university in Hamburg, Germany.
 It was founded on 28 March 1919, having grown out of the previous General lecture system and the Colonial Institute of Hamburg as well as the Akademic Gymnasium.

-- Nationality: Candidates from all over the world are eligible to apply.
+- Country Eligibility: All nationalities: Candidates from all over the world are eligible to apply.

 - Study Subject: The Faculty has two key research areas: National and International Market Economy and Governance— legal regulation under the conditions of economization and globalization.
 The Limits of Law—the legal challenges of social and technological change